The Emperor Has No Clothes: Garment Supply Chains in the Time of Pandemic (Issue II)

 This report sheds light on the persistent rights violations faced by precarious GAP supply chain workers in Bangladesh, Cambodia, India and Indonesia.
 This report is based upon 150 structured interviews conducted between August and October 2015 with garment workers in Phnom Penh, Cambodia; Bogor, Indonesia; and the Delhi, Naional Capital Region (NCR), India.

-This report details the violations of international labour standards in Walmart garment supplier factories in Bangladesh, Cambodia, India and Indonesia.
-Information was collected through interviews and focus group discussions including 344 workers engaged in Walmart supply chains in Bangladesh, Cambodia and India; and an in-depth case study, spanning 8 months, of working conditions in an Indonesian Walmart supplier employing 3,800 Indonesian contract workers.
+This report presents new research on violations of international labour standards in Walmart garment supplier factories.
+Information was collected through interviews and focus group discussions including 344 workers engaged in Walmart supply chains in Bangladesh, Cambodia and India.

 Towards an Asia Floor Wage: A Global South Initiative for Garment Workers